How you can truly measure if a company is acting ethically or just spinning you Fair Trade wash.

 A safe place to work so that you can return to your family at the end of the day, with cleaning drinking water, meal breaks to be able to eat and go to the bathroom, good light to work by, proper working hours and not being bullied or coerced.

 Work with the producers to increase their skills, improve their products and management and increase their access to sell their products.

 9. Promoting Fair Trade

 Raise awareness about Fair Trade and what it means for producers.
 Share the need for social justice in our world.

 Fair Trade products are about well managed resources, organic growing practices, recycling and where possible using renewable energy.
 Without a clean well managed environment we all suffer and the developing economies more than anyone.

-Ten fairly simple rules for a more justice form of trade and how we would all like to be treated with respect, fairness and sincerity.
+Ten fairly simple rules for a more just form of trade, that demonstrates how we should all be treated; With respect, fairness and sincerity.